-Transfers included from Foligno train station at 17:15, and back to Foligno train station at 10:00.
+Transfers can be arranged at a supplement from Foligno train station at 17:15, and back to Spoleto train station at 10:30.

-Due to the tailor-made nature of our holidays, we need a little more information in order for us to check availability for Footsteps of St. Francis Walk.
-Simply complete the form below and a member of our sales team will contact you (when it's most convenient for you) to provide availability information, travel options and an accurate price.
+Due to the tailor-made nature of our holidays, we need a little more information in order for us to check availability for Footsteps of St Francis Walk.
+Simply complete the form below (fields marked * are mandatory) and a member of our sales team will contact you (when it's most convenient for you) to provide availability information, travel options and an accurate price.
 Of course there's no obligation, but if you do wish to proceed with a booking they will be on-hand to assist you throughout the process.